Lodging options are available within 15 minutes of the University (list from Google).

 The Akron community offers something for everyone.
-Enjoy the 33,000 acres of eye catching parkland where visitors can enjoy hiking, skiing, biking, horseback riding, camping and so much more.
+Enjoy the 33,000 acres of eye catching parkland where visitors can enjoy hiking, skiing, biking, horseback riding, camping and more.

 For those nightlife enthusiasts, the city offers an array of concerts, shows, sporting events and unique restaurants - giving visitors something to do all times of year.
 In addition, the city continuously hosts seasonal events, featuring artists from all over the state and the country.

-Enjoy a variety of dining options fulfilling all of your palate's desires.
+Enjoy a variety of dining options fulfilling all of your palate's desires, on campus and off.
 From seafood to French cuisine or Mexican to Thai, there is something for everyone.